ahmedelazazy/limehome-search/README.md

 - A basic validation is added.
 Only checking for required fields and string formats.
 In a real world application, more validations will be needed and most probably will use a thrid-party validation library
 - When the user fill the fields, a confirmation pop up will be displayed

+**Note**
+In a real world application, there should be a logic to calculate the booking cost; which considers the number of nights, the number of guests and the base price.
+Also more validation will be needed, such as validate that the checkout date is after checkin date, etc.

 ### Layout

 - To follow the provided design which has a burger menu, I added a slider to have the navigation links when clicking on the burger icon